Mark Byington: Coaching career

 Byington spent nine seasons as an assistant coach at the College of Charleston, including seven as Bobby Cremins’ top assistant.
 The College of Charleston compiled a record of 194–100 and a 108–51 record in the Southern Conference during the years when Byington was an assistant coach.
 During those seasons, they also recorded six 20-win seasons, logged three Southern Conference South Division regular-season titles, advanced to the league's tournament championship game three times and made two appearances in the NIT.

 After a one year assistant coaching stop at Virginia Tech, Byington was hired as the head coach at Georgia Southern.
 In seven seasons with the Eagles, he guided them to a 131–97 overall record, with three-straight 20-win seasons in his final three seasons.
 On March 20, 2020, Byington was named the 11th head coach in James Madison history, replacing Louis Rowe.

+In March 2024, Byington was hired by Vanderbilt University as its head coach.